 High bilirubin levels are easy to diagnose and treat.
 Most of the time, treatment simply requires the baby to be placed under lights or on a fiberoptic blanket in a process called phototherapy.
 Other times, the baby may need a blood exchange transfusion.
 There is no excuse for not properly treating a baby with abnormally high bilirubin.
 If a baby with jaundice requires testing, the lights should be transported with the infant to provide uninterrupted treatment.

-If your child was diagnosed with a permanent disability, such as cerebral palsy, periventricular leukomalacia (PVL), a seizure disorder or hypoxic ischemic encephalopathy (HIE), the award-winning lawyers at ABC Law Centers can help.
-We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
-Our nationally recognized firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
-Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
-Our award-winning birth injury lawyers are available 24/7 to speak with you.
+If your child was diagnosed with a permanent disability, such as cerebral palsy, periventricular leukomalacia (PVL), a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the award-winning attorneys at ABC Law Centers can help.
+We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and you owe us nothing unless we win your case.
+Email or call Reiter & Walsh ABC Law Centers at 866-570-0762 for a free case evaluation.
+We are available 24/7 to speak with you.